 The MES market itself is evolving in different directions and already very differentiated.
 It is challenged by the ubiquitous need for actionable intelligence and the demands of manufacturers to reduce their cost base while being more efficient and adapting themselves to the changing demands and technologies of Industry 4.0.

-When ARC Advisory Group announced its Manufacturing Execution Systems for Process Industries software report in August 2017, the company stated that MES solutions are critical, because the digital plant of the future will be based on collaboration between technologies, people, and global enterprises.
+When ARC Advisory Group announced its Manufacturing Execution Systems for Process Industries software report, the company stated that MES solutions are critical, because the digital plant of the future will be based on collaboration between technologies, people, and global enterprises.

 Among the key new technologies impacting the market are new architectures, predictive analytics, cloud, edge, smart connected devices, virtual reality, and data platforms while improving performance and having process visibility are among the key drivers of the market.